The story today is partly about what we didn’t see. That means just one thing: We’ll have to walk the Camino again to see what we missed.

 Let’s zip back to the beginning of our day.
 When we left Azofra in the dark, we assumed the peregrinos ahead knew the way to go and we blithely followed them.
 Eventually the leaders stopped until we caught up and asked if we knew we were on the right path or whether we were just following them.
 Oops!
 St. James just must have been looking out for all of us because, luckily, we were going in the right direction.

 We didn’t eat breakfast before leaving Azofra.
-By the time we reached the first town, Ciruena, after walking 9.2 km., we were famished!
+By the time we reached Ciruena, after walking 9.2 km, we were famished!
 Ciruena looked like a ghost town with no cafes in sight.
 There was a golf course with no golf players.
 There was a big club house along side a maze of empty apartment blocks with many “Se vende” (for sale) signs in the windows.
 We were worried that there would be no place to eat in Ciruena and we would have to walk another 5.9 km to Santo Domingo de Calzada.
 We were already dragging ourselves because we were so hungry.
 Could we drag ourselves all the way to Santo Domingo de la Calzada – a total of 15.2 km before eating?
 Hardly!

 Rather than feel sorry for ourselves, though, we had to remind ourselves of all the people in the world who have to go longer than fifteen hours without food, perhaps like the migrants from Syria who are walking to a better world in Europe.
 When we finally found a cafe on the outskirts of Ciruena, it was like finding an oasis in the desert!
 We wolfed down a big breakfast of cafe con leche, ice cream, orange juice, and a big cheese-filled bocadillo.